 Circa 1991, as Simon Dudfield, just out of my teens, after a hot year at NME, i-D and The Face, I briefly quit journalism … but not to become a pig farmer.
-Myself and photographer Martyn Goodacre had met at the NME (we often did jobs together) and we were soon joined by two NME others, photographer Russell Underwood and Features Editor James Brown.
-We felt it we looked the part, made a racket (and kept it short) and worked all our contacts, we could con a major record label into giving us a million quid (and somehow destroy the music biz).
+Myself and photographer Martyn Goodacre had met at the NME (we often did jobs together) and fancied our chances.
+We were soon joined by two NME others, photographer Russell Underwood and Features Editor James Brown.
+We felt if we looked the part, made a racket (and kept it short) and worked all our contacts, we could con a major record label into giving us a million quid (and also, somehow, in the process, destroy the music biz).
 Big Ronnie Fabulous, our bassist, talked Heavenly Records into releasing a promo single [NME Single of the Week] and it snowballed.
+Ronnie also threatened to bulldoze EMI.

 We did come very close to a million quid (twice) but blew it.
 The tragedy, really, was that, following a deluge of (mostly rigged) media attention, the joke quickly backfired and we began to believe we were a proper band, falling prey to every rock cliche in the book.
 Although still faintly embarrassing to look back on, the band are recalled by media watchers of the era.